 - Examine events, people and debates that have molded the United States.

 - Cheer on patriots who stood for freedom and justice ... and evaluate America's missteps with open eyes.

-- Watch your children read, write, discuss and grow as students with this US history curriculum.
+- Watch your children read, write, discuss and grow as students with this American history curriculum.

-- Purchase this American history package and you'll get free shipping (lower 48), Forum access, a one-year guarantee and other perks.
+- Purchase this US history book package and you'll get free shipping (lower 48), Forum access, a one-year guarantee and other perks.